-29 Outline your jurisdiction's vaccination regime for humans.
+30 Outline your jurisdiction's vaccination regime for humans.

-In Italy, the following vaccinations are compulsory: diphtheria, tetanus, poliomyelitis and hepatitis B. Further vaccinations, although not compulsory, are strongly encouraged (eg, for measles, papilloma and parotitis).
+By virtue of Legislative Decree No. 73/2017 the number of the compulsory vaccinations has been now increased to include the following: anti-poliomyelitis; anti-diphtheria; anti-tetanus; anti-hepatitis B; pertussis; anti Haemophilus influenzae type B; measles; rubella; mumps; and varicella.
+Further vaccinations, although not compulsory, are strongly encouraged (eg, for measles, papilloma and parotitis).
 All of these vaccinations are supplied by the SSN.